There are things you can do to stay safe while using a tractor. Read about them here.

 - ensure all the air pressure has been released before removing a tyre from the rim – use correct procedures and inflate tyres in a cage (see Rim wheels – single-piece and multi-piece for further information).

 Protecting your back

-- A tractor with a seat that has vibration absorbing suspension is highly recommended.
-Prolonged exposure to vibration may cause back damage.
+- choosing a tractor seat that has vibration absorbing suspension, as prolonged exposure to vibration may cause back damage

-- Wear footwear that provides a firm grip when mounting or dismounting the tractor, or operating foot pedals.
+- wearing footwear that provides a firm grip when climbing up into or down from the tractor, and when operating foot pedals.